 A Global Community

 Our teams of conservationists and partners work "down under" to track and study these gentle animals in their native habitats.
 We also use what we’ve learned from the koalas in our care to help wild populations.
 In fact, San Diego Zoo Global has the most successful koala breeding program in the world and the largest colony of koalas outside of Australia.
 These efforts have helped us protect these special animals and their habitat in the wild.

 Hours a day koalas sleep, usually up in trees.

 We can't imagine a world without koalas.
-And with your support of the San Diego Zoo Global Wildlife Conservancy, we'll continue lifesaving efforts to ensure that koalas can make a mighty comeback.
-We need your help today.
+With your support, we'll continue lifesaving efforts to ensure that koalas can make a mighty comeback.

 What You Can Do, Right Now